alessandro-gangi/NER-with-HuggingFace-models/README.md

 Run

-python finetune.py *model_name* -trainset *trainingset_name* -evalset *evaluationset_name*
+python finetune.py *model_name* *dataset_name*
-(es: python finetune.py distilbert-base-cased -trainset train.txt -evalset eval.txt)
+(es: python finetune.py distilbert-base-cased train.txt)

-to train the model *model_name* on dataset *trainingset_name* and then evaluate the model on *evaluationset_name* dataset.
+to train and evaluate the model *model_name* on dataset *dataset_name* (dataset will be splitted)

 You can train a model from scratch using one the standard HuggingFace models (as 'bert-base-cased', 'dbmdz/bert-base-italian-cased') or you can train one of your previously saved models (as 'bert-base-cased_yyyymmdd').

-You can also just evaluate a model (an HugginFace standard one or one of yours) by running
+You can also just evaluate a model (an HugginFace standard one or any of yours) by running

-python finetune.py *model_name* -notrain -evalset *evaluationset_name*
+python finetune.py *model_name* *dataset_name* -notrain

 The following list shows all the command line parameters for *finetune* script:
 * 'model *name*' - Name of a specific model previously saved inside "models" folder or name of an HuggingFace model'
-* '-trainset *name*' - Name of a specific training dataset present inside "datasets" folder.
-Training dataset should contain one word and one label per line; there should be an empty line between two sentences
-* '-evalset *name*' - Name of a specific evaluation dataset present inside "datasets" folder.
-Evaluation dataset should contain one word and one label per line; there should be an empty line between two sentences
+* 'dataset *name*' - Name of a specific dataset present inside "datasets" folder.
+Both doccano (json1) and conll are supported
 * '-tok *name*' - Name of a specific tokenizer (check HuggingFace list).
 If not provided, an automatic tokenizer will be used
 * '-config *name*' - Name of a specific model configuration (check HuggingFace list).
 If not provided, an automatic configuration will be used
 * '-notrain' - If set, training will be skipped
 * '-noeval' - If set, evaluation phase will be skipped
 * '-noplot' - If set, no charts will be plotted
-* '-traineval' - If set, model wont be evaluated during training

 Other specific arguments:
 * '-maxseqlen *value*' - int - Value used by tokenizer to apply padding or truncation to sequences.
 If not provided an automatic